Adrenal Dysfunction Leads to Weight Problems

-The cortisol is produced as an appropriate response to the fight or flight stimulation.
+The cortisol is an appropriate response to the fight or flight stimulation.
 During fight or flight, we would need fuel.
 And the major fuel of the body is glucose.

 Eating food to provide glucose in an emergency situation would be too slow of a process.
 So, the body has developed a storage form of glucose called glycogen.

 Cortisol stimulates the liver and fat cells to convert this glycogen back into glucose and release it into the bloodstream.
 This is when your body can use it as fuel to fight the proverbial tiger (i.e. dealing with your boss, traffic, social media, the news — you get the idea).